VishnuTejasT/LOCKR/INSTALL.md

 ## Grafting feature (optional)

-The Scanner's "Graft into lucCage" step needs PyRosetta, a ~500MB structural modeling package that isn't installed by default.
-Everything else in the tool works without it, if it's missing, the graft button is simply disabled with a note pointing back here.
+The Scanner's "Graft into lucCage" step needs PyRosetta, and it is not installed by default because it's a ~500mb download..
+Everything else in the software works without it, and if it is not downloaded, then the graft button is disabled.

 ```bash
 conda activate igem